KevinNitroG/win-check-bat/docs/README.md

 │   54,000 mWh    │      49,680 mWh       │  92%   │ Excellent │
 └─────────────────┴───────────────────────┴────────┴───────────┘

-Almost like new; minimal wear and tear; delivers peak performance.
+The battery is in optimal condition, exhibiting minimal degradation and maintaining near-peak performance.
+It retains most of its original capacity.
 ```

 ```